Project Term: 24 months; 2016-2018

 Grant Amount: $148,183

-This project will employ a targeted approach to treating so-called “super-utilizers,” the approximately one percent of patients accounting for 22 percent of total healthcare expenditures.
-Super-utilizers often suffer from multiple chronic conditions, mental health concerns, and myriad socioeconomic barriers to care, contributing to multiple ER visits and hospital admissions.
-Partnership Health Center’s Super-Utilizer Care Management teams will, through home visits and a partnership of community resources, deliver comprehensive care to these patients with the goals of reducing emergency department use, hospital admissions and healthcare costs; increasing patient health and satisfaction; and transitioning patients to primary-care settings.
+This project will employ a targeted approach to treating so-called “super-utilizers,” the approximately one percent of patients accounting for 22 percent of total health care expenditures.
+Super-utilizers often suffer from multiple chronic conditions, mental health concerns, and myriad socioeconomic barriers to care, contributing to multiple emergency room visits and hospital admissions.
+Partnership Health Center’s Super-Utilizer Care Management teams will, through home visits and a partnership of community resources, deliver comprehensive care to these patients with the goals of reducing emergency department use, hospital admissions, and health care costs; increasing patient health and satisfaction; and transitioning patients to primary-care settings.